kelixirr/Python-Projects/README.md

 Create quizzes with questions and answers in random order, along with the answer key and save them in different/unique files.

+## Multiclipboard

+Python program to keep track of multiple pieces of text.

 More projects are coming soon.